armanriazi/typescript-all-in-one/workspace/types/migrating.md

 ### Suppressing Errors
 TypeScript will immediately start TypeChecking your code and your original JavaScript code *might not be as neat as you thought it was* and hence you get diagnostic errors.
 Many of these errors you can suppress with using `any` e.g.:

+> `Sample of writing declaration file` projects of typescript-all-in-one-> Ref.to ErrorHelper, ReadME

 ```ts
 var foo = 123;